dart-lang/language/working/1426-extension-types/feature-specification.md

 available for invocation on a receiver whose type is the given extension type.

-A compile-time error occurs if an extension declaration has a non-empty show/hide part, unless it is explicit.

-*That is, if it has `show` or `hide` then it must also have `type`.
-It would not make sense to show or hide any instance members when there is no `type` keyword, because the extension declaration will then allow for implicit invocations, and they can of course invoke any instance member.*

 If the show/hide part is empty, no instance members except the ones declared for `Object?` can be invoked on a receiver whose static type is the given extension type.